epointal/lf-hiker/readme.txt

 Requires at least: 4.7.3
 Tested up to: 4.8
 Stable tag: 1.0
-Version: 1.2
+Version: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-**Lf Hiker** is a wordpress plugin for quickly display your gpx tracks with their profile elevation on an interactive map.
+**Lf Hiker** is a wordpress plugin for quickly display your gpx tracks with their profile elevation on an interactive map. **Lf Hiker is responsive and mobile friendly.

 == Description ==

 ### Main Utilisation
 Simply upload your gpx file with the wordpress media manager, complete its informations and insert  it in your post/page (shortcode).

+`[lfh-gpx src=url_to_file.gpx  color=darkgreen width=6]A trail in Cevennes[/lfh-gpx]`

 Display the post/page : you have an interactive view of your track.

 #### The trail is displayed on an OSM map by default, and have its own information window with:
  * title
  * description